FAQs

 Quality, in most instances, is the most important aspect of a translation.
 If you are making a business-critical decision, you need to be 100% sure of what you are reading.
 Similarly, inaccuracies or mistakes in marketing will be obvious to the target-language reader and could cost you financially or in reputation.
 At The Word Hub, we pride ourselves on quality, being certified to the ISO 17100:2015 Translation Standard, meaning our translators represent the best the industry can provide.

-The budget needed for translation might surprise a first-time buyer and could be higher than you had been expecting.
+The budget needed for translation might surprise a first-time buyer and could be higher than expected.
 There are a number of aspects that contribute to the cost of translation.
 In translation, it is usually (but not always) true that you get what you pay for.
 If you find a substantially cheaper quote, you are likely paying for a service that is deficient in some way.
-This could be the quality of the translators employed, the attention to detail in the setup of the project, the care and attention spent during any revision or the level of service provided by a project manager.
-The Word Hub is focused upon value, making the most of the budgets we are provided with, aiming to deliver quality in all aspects of our service to you.
+This could be the quality of the translators, the attention to detail in the project setup, the attention spent during any revision or the level of service provided by a project manager.
+We are focused upon value, aiming to deliver quality in all aspects of our service to you.

 The time required for translation is perhaps the most variable factor, being dependant upon the content type, service level, language pair, intended audience plus several other parameters.
 Obviously, elements such as the volume of text or highly creative texts will require more time or additional quality checks.
-In contrast a short text that only needs a gist translation could be translated almost immediately using MT.
 Time is a crucial part of the translation equation, enabling better quality to be achieved.
 Sacrificing time can often result in compromised quality, but in some time-limited scenarios, that is acceptable.

 For the next step of your search, we encourage you to get a quote from us.
 But if you feel that we are not the translation provider for your needs, we would recommend taking a look at the UK’s Association of Translation Companies for other professional organisations before continuing with the pot luck of Google.